prodigeni/reddit_streamer/README.md

 ###Changelog

+- 0.4
+    - replaced lynx with a curl command-line
 - 0.3
     - added **support for vimeo.com, liveleak.com and dailymotion.com**
     - adjusted video link limit (100 is the maximum supported by reddit)